AngleProtocol/angle-docs/guides/getAgEUR.md

 Then, make sure you have ETH to pay for gas fees, as well as one of the accepted tokens, and follow these steps:
 1. Go to [app.angle.money](https://app.angle.money/#/user/mint).
 2. Select the token you want to spend, and the stablecoin you want to receive.
-   - Supported tokens: ETH, DAI, USDC, FEI, FRAX, WBTC, AAVE
+   - Supported collaterals*: ETH, DAI, USDC, FEI, FRAX
    - Available agTokens: agEUR
 3. Enter the amount of tokens you want to exchange.
 4. Approve your tokens.
 5. Buy stablecoins against your tokens.

 You now have agEUR, a stablecoin that mirrors the value of the EUR!

+**any token can be used.
+They will be swapped to one of the native collaterals.*

 ![Minting agEUR](../.gitbook/assets/mint-usdc-agEUR.png)